 Imatinib and its metabolites are not excreted via the kidney to a significant extent.
-Creatinine clearance (CrCL) is known to decrease with age, and age did not significantly affect imatinib kinetics.
-In patients with impaired renal function, imatinib plasma exposure seems to be higher than that in patients with normal renal function, probably due to an elevated plasma level of alpha-acid glycoprotein (AGP), an imatinib-binding protein, in these patients.
+Creatinine clearance (CrCL) is known to decrease with age, and age did not significantly affect Imatinib kinetics.
+In patients with impaired renal function, Imatinib plasma exposure seems to be higher than that in patients with normal renal function, probably due to an elevated plasma level of alpha-acid glycoprotein (AGP), an Imatinib-binding protein, in these patients.
 As well there is a significant correlation in the incidence of serious adverse events with decreased renal function (p=0.0096).
 Patients with mild or moderate renal impairment should be treated with caution.
-Since the effect of imatinib treatment on patients with severe renal dysfunction or on dialysis has not been sufficiently assessed, recommendations on the treatment of these patients with imatinib cannot be made.
+Since the effect of Imatinib treatment on patients with severe renal dysfunction or on dialysis has not been sufficiently assessed, recommendations on the treatment of these patients with Imatinib cannot be made.

-Long-term treatment with imatinib may be associated with a clinically significant decline in renal function.
-Renal function should, therefore, be evaluated prior to the start of imatinib therapy and closely monitored during therapy, with particular attention to those patients exhibiting risk factors for renal dysfunction.
+Long-term treatment with Imatinib may be associated with a clinically significant decline in renal function.
+Renal function should, therefore, be evaluated prior to the start of Imatinib therapy and closely monitored during therapy, with particular attention to those patients exhibiting risk factors for renal dysfunction.
 If renal dysfunction is observed, appropriate management and treatment should be initiated in accordance with standard treatment guidelines.

-Pediatric patients (below 18 years)
+Paediatric patients (below 18 years)

-There have been case reports of growth retardation occurring in children and pre-adolescents receiving imatinib.
-The long term effects of prolonged treatment with imatinib on growth in pediatric patients are unknown.
-Therefore, close monitoring of growth in children under imatinib treatment is recommended.
+There have been case reports of growth retardation occurring in children and preadolescents receiving Imatinib.
+The long term effects of prolonged treatment with Imatinib on growth in children are unknown.
+Therefore, close monitoring of growth in children under Imatinib treatment is recommended (see section ADVERSE DRUG REACTIONS).